ONSdigital/csvcubed/docs/developer.md

 > Why are there multiple packages in the same git repository?

 We keep multiple packages in the same repository because it makes it easier to keep each package's dependencies in-sync with the others and ensures that it's simple for us to move functionality from one package to another if/when we decide that it's in the wrong place.
 This is a temporary step to make life easier whilst we're building up the project's foundations.
-It's likely that we'll restructure the packages in iterative process to find what the optimal package structure looks like.
+It's likely that we'll restructure the packages in an iterative process to find what the best package structure looks like.
 Once the project matures, we are likely to split these packages out in to separate repositories.

 **N.B. you should only open one package at a time in your IDE/code editor.** Each package has its own poetry-driven virtual environment.

-For more information about each individual package:
+More information about each individual package can be found here:

 * [csvqb](../csvqb/csvqb/README.md)
 * [pmd](../pmd/pmd/README.md)